 Thomas Hengge

-’tbsp fresh grated ginger grain bowls full of root veggies and squashes!
+’Tis the season for hearty grain bowls full of root veggies and squashes!
 For runners, this is more than just a delicious change of flavors, it means more nutrients that deliver more of what you need to perform at your best.
-For example, this recipe contains complex carbohydrates to supply lasting energy from beets, apples, chickpeas, squash and quinoa.
+For example, this recipe contains complex carbohydrates to supply lasting energy from beets, cup corn kernels quinoa.
 Bonus, the beets contain natural nitrates that improve blood flow, boosting the amount of oxygen your muscles get and how well you can perform.

 Salad ingredients: